devkit-labs/Notifier/README.md

 A lightweight, framework-agnostic browser notification utility with automatic permission handling, typed notification methods, de-duplication and smart fallbacks.

+## Use Case
+- **To notify user about a time taking server/client only task, i.e Image Generation, Video Generation**
+- **Long-running file uploads or downloads, where the user might leave the tab until completion**
+- **Background data processing, such as report generation or analytics exports**
+- **Remote API calls that may take several seconds or minutes to complete**
+- **Any workflow where the user starts a process and may switch tabs, and you want to notify them or bring their attention back when the task completes or fails**

 ## Features

 -  **Typed Notification Methods** - Pre-configured methods for success, error, info, warning, and general messages